- Car insurance rates vary widely and you can slash your costs by hundreds of dollars each year.

-That’s because the cost a driver would likely pay to insure the vehicle is probably higher than what the driver would receive if the insurance company totaled the vehicle.
+That’s because the cost a driver would likely pay to insure the vehicle is probably higher than what the driver would receive from the insurance company if the vehicle were totaled.
 Instead of paying for comprehensive and collision, use the money to keep the car running longer than any of your friends and family think is wise for your image.

 6. Some Safety Features Won’t Help Reduce Your Rate

 If you’re counting on that fancy backup camera, blind-spot warning system or lane-departure warning gizmo to get you a discount on car insurance, think again, Richardson said.
 “An anti-theft device is really the only security feature on cars that has any impact on rates,” he said.
 “Crazy, right?”

 Well, maybe not.
 According to statistics from the FBI, car theft has declined slightly in recent years, largely due to anti-theft technology motorists are using, said Richard Lewis, digital marketing manager for Elephant Auto Insurance.

 “There are several highly effective security systems that you can install, but you should check with your insurer if it has to be one in particular to yield savings,” he said.
 “Once you do, you may be able to lower your insurance premiums by as much as 5 percent, depending on the insurer.”

 7. You Need to Research the Company and Its Rates